-Hugh Capet was a descendent of Holy Roman Emperor Charlemagne, through the female line.
-With Charlemagne’s descendants fighting amongst themselves, Hugh Capet was elected to the throne rather than inheriting it directly.
+Hugh Capet was himself a descendent of Charlemagne, but through the female line which at the time was generally disregarded.
+But with Charlemagne’s other descendants fighting amongst themselves, Hugh Capet got himself elected to the throne.

 1. He was born in 941 in the city of Noyon, France.